Pragyanur/retrieval_based_biomedical_chatbot/README.md

 - Keras **sequential()** (128 relu, 64 relu, output_row softmax) with **SGD** as the optimizer is created
 - Model is compiled with 'categorical cross entropy' as the loss function, 1000 epochs in batch of 5
 - *intent_classification.h5* saves the trained model

 ### Part II
 - In 'chatbot.py' firstly, *text input* from the user is pre-processed and turned into a binary list as **bag of words**
 - Model 'intent_classification.h5' is used to predict the **class** with probability over a **error_threshold**
-- 'en_core_sci_sm' spaCy model and the list in *diseases.pkl* is used to classify **disease** from the *text input*
+- 'en_ner_bc5dm_sm' spaCy model and the list in *diseases.pkl* is used to classify **disease** from the *text input*
 - **class** and **disease** are then used to retrieve response from *responses.json*

 ### Part III
-- Webpage consisting of input field, send button and a conversation div is created
+- GUI development using tkinter that contains: *input_text* area, SEND button, RESET button, and conversation display
+- The application starts with the information about its capabilities and the "how to use" manual
-- Input text is sent to *chatbot.py* and it sends back *bot response*
+- input_text is sent to *chatbot.py* when SEND is clicked and a *bot_response* is generated on the display along with the
+- The